MatteoDJon/DataMiningProject/guido_doc.md

 5. SVM

 The main problem for classification is that the signals are strongly imbalanced, for this reason the more interesting classifiers would be 2. and 5. for their good performance in case of imbalanced data.
-Furthmore classifiers have been tested with and without oversampling of the datas, in order to understand if an oversampling technique would be effective in our scope.
+Furthermore classifiers have been tested with and without oversampling of the datas, in order to understand if an oversampling technique would be effective in our scope.